NF FELLOWS: 2020

 profile

-Fear of Muslims is increasingly common among Christians.
-Meanwhile, hate crimes targeting Muslims are at an all time high.
-After years of championing Christ-like love and leadership among other faiths, we are training the next generation to lead with neighborly faith.
+Christians are increasingly living and working alongside people of other faiths such as Muslims, Jews, and Hindus.
+After years of championing Christ-like love and leadership across faiths, we are training the next generation to lead with neighborly faiths.

-The competitive fellowship will equip a cohort of Evangelical college students to lead initiatives that seek justice for and build friendships with Muslims in their community.
+The competitive fellowship will equip a cohort of Evangelical college students to lead initiatives that seek justice for and build friendships with people of other faiths in their community.

 We want to invest in the unique visions and capacities of college students who are ready to live and lead with a public Christian faith.
 NF will give them an inspirational experience that exposes them to what is possible through their leadership, as well as the funding to make it happen.

-Fellows will be equipped with transferable leadership skills, dialogue tools, biblical training, management strategies, organizational partners, and networks that will help them to address fear of Muslims, communicate how their Christian faith contributes to the common good, and build promising careers in ministry and/or public leadership in an increasingly diverse society.
+Fellows will be equipped with transferable leadership skills, dialogue tools, biblical training, management strategies, organizational partners, and networks that will help them to address fears, communicate how their Christian faith contributes to the common good, and build promising careers in ministry and/or public leadership in an increasingly diverse society.

 Fellowship alumni have been propelled to positions in faith institutions and the public square.